Murray Newsletter - October 13, 2021

 That's right!
 These are all items that can appear FREE of CHARGE in each Wednesday's Murray Newsletter and/or Calendar!
 All YOU have to do is send the information to us - it's that simple!

-DEADLINE for submissions to each week's Wednesday Newsletter is NO LATER THAN NOON on the preceding MONDAY.
+DEADLINE for submissions to each week's Wednesday Newsletter is NOON on the preceding MONDAY.

 There are 3 ways you can submit your articles: